Ranking the Fast and the Furious films

 Director: Louis Leterrier

-Marginally better than the last two installments, this is due to the initially entertaining performance of Jason Momoa as the revenge seeking (what else these days?) antagonist Dante.
-As the film progresses throughout a telegraphic plot that involves an unlimited amount of goons, cars, helicopters and double crosses, “Fast X” considers itself to be a Shakespearean action masterpiece filled with road and car puns.
-While the Rome sequence is fun, the film eventually becomes a overblown collage of stupid moments and convoluted storylines and a gazillion character parade in semi-exotic locations amidst government agencies, assassins, thieves and techno McGuffins.
+Marginally better than the last two installments, this is due to the entertaining and OTT performance of Jason Momoa as another revenge seeking (what else these days?) antagonist Dante.
+Progressing throughout an even more telegraphic plot than its predecessors involving an unlimited amount of goons, cars, helicopters and double crosses, “Fast X” thiks too highly of itself something along the lines of a modern Shakespearean action masterpiece.
+While the Rome sequence is fun, the movie eventually becomes a overblown collage of several stupid moments, and convoluted storylines with so many characters (dead or alive) that is hard to keep track who is who amidst all the exotic locations, shadowy government agencies, assassins, thieves and techno McGuffins.
 It is pretty bonkers but considering the franchise’s origins, it has become a parody and unfortunately, the film is not on the joke.

 Car mayhem: